GabeScott/standard-works-vault/General Conference/2004 April - The Church Grows Stronger.md

 God bless you, my dear associates.
 How I love you.
 How I pray for you.
 How I thank you.

 May heaven smile upon you.
 May there be love and harmony, peace and goodness in your homes.
 May you be preserved from harm and evil.
-May our Father’s “great plan of happiness” (Alma 42:8) become the standard by which you live.
+May our Father’s “great plan of happiness” ([[Alma 42.8|Alma 42:8]]) become the standard by which you live.
 I ask it humbly and gratefully in the sacred name of Jesus Christ, amen.

 It will now be our pleasure to hear from our beloved associate Elder David B. Haight of the Quorum of the Twelve, who is now 97 years of age.
 Elder Haight, come up here and speak to your multitudinous friends.